While it would be comforting to Donald

 would acquire been a tax bill at all.
 As for the supposed cuts in personal tax

-rates, they’ll soon be overtaken by new expenses—in specific, and heal
+rates, they’ll soon be overtaken by new expenses—in specific, and health care

 costs.
 The tax cut legislation was carried along on a river of myths.
 Republican